-I've found that you can make homeschooling happier for all of you by focusing on goals that make sense for your family.
-Don't worry too much about what your friends or neighbors say, or what you think a school or college is looking for.
+Don't worry about what your friends or neighbors say, or what you think a school or college is looking for.
 Students who are well-educated, well-adjusted, and self-motivated are always in demand.
 And when you set realistic goals, everyone in your family will be happier.

 Many younger children -- up to second grade -- have a hard time with worksheets, even in the classroom.
 At home, you can create a learning environment that's more appropriate and varied as well as more fun.